distributev/wordpress-laravel-docker-local-cloud/README.md

 ## Testing Cloud (AWS) Production

+No manual configuration should be required to be done on the AWS side.
+The initial deployment on AWS should be done automatically using the AWS command line scrips and all subsequent updates should be handled automatically through dokku / git push /heroku php buildpack.

 Use laradock/aws/ (see below) AWS elasticbeanstalk command line to deploy all needed laradock docker containers images to AWS (don't do any manual step like don't do FTP or any similar manual upload - All initial AWS deploy should work automatically through the AWS elasticbeanstalk command line)

 Once deployed to AWS ...